yahuizhan/dappley-metrics-client/README.md

-# dappley-performance-demo
+# dappley-metrics-client
-A webpage demonstrates the performance metrics of Dappley
+React webpages that displays plots of the performance metrics of Dappley